KanFudz/MeXE402_Midterm_JohnReiR.Malata_ArianeMaeD.Umali/README.md

     </td>
     <td width="50%">
       <div align="justify">
-        &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This midterm exam aims to showcase our understanding of Linear and Logistic Regression through hands-on analysis of the Bike Sharing Dataset and Bank Note Authentication UCI data.
-Over a series of structured activities, we will explore the assigned topics, perform analyses, and document our findings.
-The first day focuses on dataset exploration and selection of appropriate dependent variables.
-Subsequent days involve setting up a GitHub repository to document methodologies, performing regression analyses, and interpreting results.
-Finally, we will refine our repository and present our insights, enhancing our practical skills in statistical analysis and data interpretation.
+        &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This Pair-based project aims to showcase our understanding of Linear and Logistic Regression through hands-on analysis of the Bike Sharing Dataset and Bank Note Authentication UCI data.
+The practical dataset exploration and selection of appropriate dependent variables are performed in the face-to-face setup.
+This repository documents the methodologies, performance of regression analyses, and interpretation of results.
       </div>
     </td>
     <td width="25%">